muhammad-fiaz/portfolio/README.md

 This project is built with Next.js and React, showcasing [Muhammad Fiaz](https://github.com/muhammad-fiaz/)'s personal website.

-**Note: This project is currently under Active development. so the Documentation for this project will be available soon**
+**Feel free to use this project for your own portfolio or as a reference for your projects.
+If you find it helpful, don't forget to give it a ⭐️ to show your support!**

 **This Project Also Supports [Vercel](https://vercel.com/dashboard) and comes with [(Vercel Analytics pre-enabled in it)](https://vercel.com/analytics) you can Host it there if you like it**

-🧑‍💻 Check out the dev branch for new development changes and the Latest Patch updates:—[https://github.com/muhammad-fiaz/portfolio/tree/dev](https://github.com/muhammad-fiaz/portfolio/tree/dev)

-✅ Also Check out the latest release version for production use:- [https://github.com/muhammad-fiaz/portfolio](https://github.com/muhammad-fiaz/portfolio)
+✅ Check out the latest release version for production use:- [https://github.com/muhammad-fiaz/portfolio](https://github.com/muhammad-fiaz/portfolio)

 ### Release Notes